 As people lived longer, we provided more quality of life activities and helped residents to try to do more things for themselves.
 To expand these services, we hired a social worker and an occupational therapist.

-The Neighborhood Housing and Care Program (NHCP) was also introduced in 2004.
-NHCP provides Nursing Care, Occupational Therapy, and Social Work services to those who want to live independently in the community, but still, need a moderate level of support.
+The Neighborhood Housing and Care Program (NHCP) was introduced in 2004.
+NHCP provided Nursing Care, Occupational Therapy, and Social Work services to those who wanted to live independently in the community but still, needed a moderate level of support.
+Today NHCP offers Social Work, Nursing, and every day Therapeutic Activities for clients in their own home.

 In June 2007 Our House took over operation of Esther’s Pantry and Tod’s Corner from the Friends of People with AIDS Foundation.
 These programs provide monthly supplemental food, clothing, household items, and case-by-case services to clients in the community.